-From a time period when I became fairly familiar with Chinese ink wash technique.
+From a period when I became fairly familiar with the Chinese ink wash technique.

 This work is from my early stage but it means a lot to me.
-I took one of my best friends into the picture, he is standing in the door and he soon died tragically afterwards.
+I took one of my best friends into the picture, he is standing at the door and he soon died tragically afterward.